What's the best thing about starting a career in early childhood education (ECE)? To be honest, it was hard to narrow it down to just 10!

 If you love being with kids, and are creative and energetic, this is your dream career.
 And while every job has its ups and downs, no matter what happens, you'll get to see those happy, smiling little faces every day.

-For truly passionate ECEs, it doesn't get any better than that.
+For truly passionate early childhood educators, it doesn't get any better than that.

 Feel inspired to learn more?
 Think you'd make a great early childhood educator?

-We'd love to hear from you!
-Click below to explore the Early Childhood Education Diploma offered at Herzing College Montreal.
+We'd love to hear from you.
+Click below to explore the Early Childhood Education Diploma offered at Herzing College Montreal, and request additional information on training and careers.